 For pipes that cause recurring problems, spring is the time to consider doing a full overhaul and rerouting them into warmer, less exposed parts of the facility.
 These projects are time-consuming and costly, but may be worth the trouble as they will reduce emergencies caused by burst pipes.

 Sprinkler systems should be inspected as soon as spring arrives.
 These systems can accumulate problems during winter months and can cause flooding if there are major leaks.
-Implementing a preventive maintenance routine with a CMMS platform is an easy way to ensure that these inspections are being done properly and identifying problems when they are small.
+Implementing a preventive maintenance routine with a maintenance management software is an easy way to ensure that these inspections are being done properly and identifying problems when they are small.

 A feature-rich CMMS system can drastically ease implementation of inspections and maintenance on pipes by streamlining workflow and ensuring that needed parts are in stock.